Specific paragraphs add discrete elements of information to clear frameworks.

 Definitions typically have a scope that covers (at least) the entire paper.
 Technical terms are typically defined at most once in a paper.
 Therefore, as long as a technical term is defined before it is used, the term will have sufficient scope to make re-definition within a paragraph unnecessary.
 Similarly, the scope of other clarifications such as long examples or summaries is also the entire paper.

 In contrast to definitions, premises have very limited scope.
-The scope of premises is typically limited to the most immediate argument that contains the premise.
+The scope of premises is typically limited to the most immediate argument that contains the premise (e.g. a single paragraph).
 Unlike a definition, premises are not typically assigned to specific words that can substitute for the premise in subsequent text.
 For example, the word "aforementioned" is sometimes used to refer to a previous premise.
 However, constructions with "aforementioned" are most often vague and cause a paragraph to not be self-contained.
+Therefore, vague words such as "aforementioned," or phrases such as "as stated above," or "as previously mentioned" should be avoided.

 Therefore, self-contained and specific paragraphs must contain all of the premises necessary to argue for the conclusion of the paragraph.
 Premises should be stated or re-stated in each paragraph where they contribute to an argument (even if a premise is re-stated more than once in a paper).